daikondev/calculator/README.md

 - [x] Create the operation functions: | + | - | * | / |.
 - [x] Create an operate function, which takes two numbers and an operation and executes it on them.
 - [x] Make a basic styling of the webpage, so that it looks like it has a calculator in it.
+- [] Make the calculator work.
+- [] Allow for decimal numbers to work with the calculator.
+- [] Improve styling

 Resources:
 1. CSS Grid - Kevin Powel: https://www.youtube.com/watch?v=rg7Fvvl3taU